Q. What should the contract file contain and why? What are the primary contract planning inputs and why?

 - Written record of Procurement History.

-The FTA Best Practices Procurement Manual (BPPM) discusses contract file content in Section 2.4.1 – File Documentation.
-(Reviewed: September 2010)
+The FTA Best Practices Procurement Manual (BPPM) discusses contract file content in Chapter 5 – Contract Administration.
+(Revised: May 2017)

 Q. Is it a requirement for Third Party Procurement recipients to keep as a part of the contract file the contractor's bid/proposal envelopes when bids/proposals are received on time?
 If the envelope isn't made part of the contract file, will the recipient receive a written violation in their Triennial Review?